AutoFlowResearch/SmartPeak/docs/guide/tutorials/Targeted_flux_analysis_with_LC-MSMS_Agilent_Lipidomics.rst

 	* MAP_CHROMATOGRAMS
 	* PICK_MRM_FEATURES
 	* FILTER_FEATURES
-	* VALIDATE_FEATURES
+	* CHECK_FEATURES
 	* STORE_FEATURES

 	The workflow pipeline is initialized by loading the raw data followed by mapping the chromatograms to the loaded set og transitions.
 Once done, the peak picking routine will be executed on the SRM/MRM features followed by filtering the transitions and transition groups based on the user defined criteria.
-Before storing the features for the sample group to disk as a ``featureXML`` file, the selected features are compared with the reference dataset.
+Before storing the features for the sample group to disk as a ``featureXML`` file, transitions and transition groups are flagged and scored based on the user's criteria.

 	To plot the intensities over time for given injections and transitions, view the "chromatogram" from the "view" menu then select the injections and transitions to plot from their respective tabs on the left.
 The following shows the chromatogram